-CRPS (or RSD) The ER, Hospitals and Surgery - Are There Precautions I Should Take?
+CRPS (or RSD) The ER, Hospitals, Needles and Surgery - Are There Precautions I Should Take?

 By Keith Orsini, American RSDHope - 2012

 When a CRPS patient is faced with going to the Hospital, either for a trip to the Emergency Room (ER) or to the hospital for some type of surgery they know that they may have to deal with physicians, nurses, and/or other members of the hospital staff who are not that knowledgeable with their disease.
-I don't just mean the main symptom of pain although many in the ER field in particular may believe that is the only reason a CRPS or chronic pain patient visits the hospital.
-But rather all of the other issues that are associated with living with a chronic pain disease.
-This can mean everything from having other diseases like fibromyalgia or degenerative disc disease and the symptoms and issues those diseases bring to the table or having to deal with the side effects of the many medications chronic pain patients take on a daily basis. it could even mean someone with an SCS or a pain pump is having a problem with them and it is causing them significant problems.
+I don't just mean the main symptom of pain, although quite a few in the ER field in particular may believe that is the only reason a CRPS or chronic pain patient visits the hospital, but rather all of the other issues that are associated with living with a chronic disease.
+This can mean everything from having other diseases like fibromyalgia or degenerative disc disease and the symptoms and issues those diseases bring to the table or having to deal with the side effects of the many medications chronic pain patients take on a daily basis.
+It could even mean someone with an SCS or a pain pump is having a mechanical problem with their unit.
 It could also be something that has nothing to do with their chronic illness at all.
 The problem comes when the admitting medical personal only see those big letters "CRPS" and not the patient!

 So let's deal with these issues in two parts.
 The first part will deal with precautions you the patient can take to ensure your time at the hospital goes as smoothly as possible assuming the medical professionals act professionally and treat you with the utmost care and concern, as most of them do.
 Let's make that clear.
 Working in a hospital, whether it is full-time or coming in as part of a rotation, is a very difficult job, especially in an ER, and takes a special and dedicated kind of professional.